apify/apify-docs/README.md

 ## Style guide

-In addition to the tips below: when in doubt, check existing docs for formatting and style tips.
+In addition to the following tips, check existing docs for formatting and style tips when in doubt.

+### Language

+We adhere to US-EN language standards to maintain consistency and clarity in our documentation.

 ### Highlighting

-- For consistency, use **bold** for highlighting non-code words/phrases.
+- For consistency, use **bold** to highlight UI text when dealing with UI-focused documentation (for example, Apify Console).
+- For consistency, use _italics_ to emphasize text.
 - For inline `code` examples, use **back-ticks** (\` \`).
 - For multi-line code examples, use code fences and specify the language.
 Preferably, specify the title as well.
+  - Within platform documentation, always use [Code tabs](README.md#code-tabs) and declare the language.

     ```markdown
     \`\`\`js title='foo.js'